Assistant Professor in Electronic and Computer Engineering

 - Applicants must hold an honours degree in a relevant discipline, and should be qualified to a postgraduate level with a PhD specialism in Electronic and Computer Engineering, or a related discipline.

-- The successful candidate should also have a minimum of three years relevant post doctoral experience.
-Applications are specifically invited from those with strong research credentials and publication record, particularly in one or more of the following research areas:
+- Applications are specifically invited from those with strong research credentials in one or more of the areas listed above.

-- The successful applicant will have demonstrated potential to establish an independent research programme and attract research funding from competitive research funding schemes and/or industry.
+- The successful applicants will also have demonstrated potential to establish an independent research programme and attract research funding from competitive research funding schemes and/or industry.